WB2CBA/ATUPWR---Portable-Automatic-Antenna-Tuner-for-HF-bands-With-Battery-Bank/README.md

 ACKNOWLEDGEMENT:
 ----------------

-I would like to thank DAvid Finitsky, N7DDC for his brilliant ATU100 Automatic Antenna Tuner.
+I would like to thank David Finitsky, N7DDC for his brilliant ATU100 Automatic Antenna Tuner.

 Barb WB2CBA - 06/2026